hyesunyun/llm4healthcare/content/posts/foundations/index.md

 ### Exercise!

-*Dive deep into three distinct healthcare natural language processing (NLP) datasets to understand how LLMs tackle different medical challenges*[^2]
+*Dive deep into three distinct healthcare natural language processing (NLP) datasets to understand how they are structured for LLM training or evaluation.
+Thoroughly understanding the nature of datasets is a key part of being a responsible researcher or developer of healthcare AI and we want you to practice this important analytical skill.
+Data is a fundamental part of any AI development which cannot be overlooked.*[^2]

 By the end of this activity, you will be able to:
 - Identify key structural differences between healthcare AI datasets